theopin/tp/docs/team/theopin.md

 ## Overview
 CheatLogs is a desktop application used for managing a user's cheatsheets.
-The user interacts with it using a command line interface (CLI), and it has a graphical user interface (GUI) created with JavaFX.
+The user interacts with it using a command line interface (CLI), and it has a graphical user interface (GUI) created with JavaSwing.
 It is written in Java and has about 5000 Lines of Code (LoC).

 ## Summary of Contributions